Edna Lister’s Sermons

 References

 Her students’ notes are of inestimable value in publishing Edna Lister’s sermons, which were not recorded.
-Our gratitude and thanks to the following for their faithful attendance and note-taking: Kay Wilder Abstein, Dorothy Allen, Elizabeth Barnes, Molly Doan Bellamy, Edna Bender, Susan Bender, Edith Bruce, Ethel Call, Ferne Chapman, Victor and Ruth Bender Collord, Clara El Damm, Joan Bender Dinse, Margaret Pratt Doan, Alfhild Graham, Theresa Grosscurth, Ruth Johnson, Lillian Kondash, Michael Kuzmic, Lotus Judson Landis, William R. Mitchell, Marjorie Muehlhauser, Jean Metzger, Linda Hildebrand Mihalic, Eunice Morrison, Edward Pembroke, Darcea Schiesl, Lucille Smith, Wilhelmina Smith, Virginia Sypher, Florence Waldorf, Clarissa A. Watkins, Irene White, Ross and Virginia Whitehead, and May Wilder.
+Our gratitude and thanks for their faithful attendance and note-taking go to: Kay Wilder Abstein, Dorothy Allen, Elizabeth Barnes, Molly Doan Bellamy, Edna Bender, Susan Bender, Edith Bruce, L. Burnett, Ethel Call, Ferne Chapman, Victor and Ruth Bender Collord, Clara El Damm, Joan Bender Dinse, Margaret Pratt Doan, Alfhild Graham, Theresa Grosscurth, Ruth Johnson, Lillian Kondash, Michael Kuzmic, Lotus Judson Landis, William R. Mitchell, Marjorie Muehlhauser, Jean Metzger, Linda Hildebrand Mihalic, Eunice Morrison, Edward Pembroke, Darcea Schiesl, Lucille Smith, Wilhelmina Smith, Virginia Sypher, Florence Waldorf, Clarissa A. Watkins, Irene White, Ross and Virginia Whitehead, and May Wilder.

-Many thanks to our proofreaders: Christi Carlson, Sherry Abstein Gordon, Sandra L. Gustavson, Barbara Imboden Martien, David P. Mihalic, Roberta Parsons, Mona Rainwater, Judith Weiss, and M. C. Whyman.
+Many thanks to our proofreaders: Christi Carlson, Sherry Abstein Gordon, Sandra L. Gustavson, Barbara Imboden Martien, David P. Mihalic, Roberta Parsons, Mona Rainwater, Judith Weiss, and Michelle C. Whyman.